Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL: Related Work

-\paragraph{Stackelberg Learning} Another related paradigm to ours is Stackelberg Learning.
+Another related paradigm to ours is Stackelberg Learning.
 In such models, typically, a special agent, the principal, optimizes incentives for other agents in a bi-level optimization problem.
-Stackelberg learning has received a lot of attention in strategic Machine Learning \cite{hardt2016strategic,milli2019social,zrnic2021leads} and has been used to learn large scale mechanisms such as auctions \cite{dutting2021optimal,curry2022differentiable}.
-Also, \cite{yang2020learning}'s approach to incentivize other agents may be seen as a Stackelberg Learning.
-In contrast to Stackelberg Learning, the focus of formal contracts is that no additional agents are introduced into an environment, but proposing agents, as opposed to Stackelberg leaders, are part of the environment.
+Stackelberg learning has received a lot of attention in strategic Machine Learning \cite{hardt2016strategic,milli2019social,zrnic2021leads} and has been used to learn large scale mechanisms such as auctions \cite{duetting,curry2022differentiable}.
+Also, \cite{yang2020learning}'s approach to learning to incentivize other learning agents may be seen as a Stackelberg Learning. \cite{kimplementation} considers a mediator's problem in Normal-Form Games.
+In contrast to Stackelberg Learning, the focus of formal contracts is that no additional agents---Stackelberg leaders---are introduced into an environment, but proposing agents are part of the environment.

-\paragraph{Organizational Economics} The name for our type of contracting comes from the field of Organizational Economics, which separates between formal and relational contract.
-While a relational contract needs to be enforced within a group of agents, a formal contract is enforced by a third party (the third party in this work simply being the Markov game itself, tracking active contracts and altering rewards accordingly).
-See \cite{gil2017formal} for an introduction to formal and relational contracts.